Algorithmic Trading Concepts for Cryptocurrency Markets

 - The initial implementation must use public endpoints only and must run without API keys.

-- Do not add live trading, live order placement, private account access, margin, leverage, borrowing, or short exposure unless the user explicitly asks for a separate later phase.
+- Do not add write-capable order placement, private account access, margin, leverage, borrowing, or short exposure unless the user explicitly asks for a separate later phase.

 Requirements: